Philip III of Spain: Duke of Lerma as valido

 This new system of government became increasingly unpopular very quickly.
 The novel idea of a valido exercising power went against the long-standing popular conception that the king should exercise his powers personally, not through another.
 Before long, the apparatus of the Spanish government was packed with Lerma's relatives, Lerma's servants and Lerma's political friends, to the exclusion of others.
-Lerma responded by further limiting his public visibility in politics, avoiding signing and writing documents personally, and constantly stressing that he was, humbly, only working on behalf of his master, Philip III.
+Lerma responded by further limiting his public visibility in politics, avoiding signing and writing documents personally.